Microsoft/azure-docs.cs-cz/articles/active-directory-b2c/active-directory-b2c-tutorials-spa.md

 ---
-title: 'Kurz: povolení ověřování v jedné stránce aplikace – Azure Active Directory B2C'
+title: Tutorial - Enable authentication in a single-page application - Azure Active Directory B2C
-description: Naučte se používat Azure Active Directory B2C k poskytnutí přihlašovacích údajů uživatele pro aplikaci s jednou stránkou (JavaScript).
+description: In this tutorial, learn how to use Azure Active Directory B2C to provide user login for a single page application (JavaScript).
 services: active-directory-b2c
 author: mmacy
 manager: celestedg